rixiobarrios/component-lifecycle-exercise/README.md

 * `componentDidMount()`
 * `componentWillUnmount()`

+In each method, console log the name of the component and the name of the method being called.

 ## Updating Lifecycle Methods

 Second, add the updating lifecycle methods to the `AboutPage` component.
 The updating lifecycle methods are: